Venetian Style Lilium Mirror

 San Giorgio Family Line

-The San Giorgio family line takes its name by the iconic San Giorgio church created by the legendary Andrea Palladio.
-And like the signature architect loved the perfect neoclassical shapes so Arte Veneziana chose to name this family line San Giorgio to celebrate the perfect oval shape of this line.
+The San Giorgio family line takes its name from the iconic San Giorgio church designed by the legendary Andrea Palladio.
+Just like the signature architect loved the perfect neoclassical shapes, Arte Veneziana chose to name this family line San Giorgio to celebrate the perfect oval shape of this line.

 Leo De Carlo

 Leo De Carlo was born in Venice in 1972.
 He graduated in Industrial Design from the Milan Polytechnic in 1998.
 He worked for Philippe Starck in Paris from 1999 to 2003, handling furnishing, lighting, electronics and interiors projects.

 He returned to Italy in 2003 and went into business on his own.
 He currently lives and works in Venice.